andykorth/oogcapitalmanagement/content/posts/2025-malahat-survey/index.md

 ![Open Jobs vs. Lower Taxes](malahat-2025-7.png)

+(1 - Lower taxes are more important, 6 - No open jobs is more important)

 ## Currency

 AIC remains the preferred currency, with 46% support.
 I asked about currency just as a future reference point.
 AIC was the most popular currency respondents chose, with NCC and CIS tying for second place.
 Devs expected to one day allow us to change our currency, but there's no telling when that will happen.
 I am very conscious of the potentially disruptive effect that changing currencies might have.